DionKill/ps4-linux-tutorial/docs/overview.md

 > As is the nature with videos, it may not be up to date with the content here.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KW_lRyXQcb8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Warning before you proceed

-> [!CAUTION]
-> Read the guide carefully to avoid any mistakes.
-It is recommended to read it fully at least once, as it may be a little bit overwhelming at first.
->
-> This guide is offered as is, with no warranty whatsoever.
-The writers are not responsible if you screw something up.

-> [!TIP]
-> If you do share this tutorial, remember to mention the source and that things are subject to change.

-Read all warnings and don't just skip over them please.

 ## Important places
 Here are some links you'll probably find useful.
 You can come back to them if needed.